 Below we highlights some of the most significant ransomware attacks ever, based on their impact, tactics, and peculiarities.
 Understanding the evolution of these attacks can help organizations to prepare and defend against future threats.

-But what is the most famous case of ransomware among cyber experts?
+When people who have heard of ransomware think about it, WannaCry is likely the first name that pops out, and for good reasons, considering its massive global impact and extensive media coverage.
+In May 2017, WannaCry infected hundreds of thousands of computers in over 150 countries, disrupting businesses, government agencies, and critical infrastructure.
 While WannaCry is the most famous among the general public, NotPetya is equally significant within cybersecurity circles.
 Emerging shortly after WannaCry in 2017, NotPetya caused extensive economic damage, with losses estimated at $10 billion.
 It disrupted major corporations like Maersk, Merck, and FedEx.
 Unlike typical ransomware, NotPetya acted more as a wiper, designed to destroy data rather than extort ransom, showing ransomware's potential as a cyberweapon.
 Its spread through a compromised software update mechanism and the use of the EternalBlue exploit demonstrated a high level of sophistication.

 It's important to remember that this list only includes publicly known and confirmed payments.
 Many organizations choose not to disclose ransom payments due to various reasons, including legal and reputational concerns.
 Therefore, the actual figures may be much higher.